-What is Videoconferencing-as-a-Service?
+What is videoconferencing really?

-Ease of Use and Interoperability.
-Users just want to make the call.
+Ease of use and "interoperability": Users just want to make the call.
 VCaaS solutions let subscribers meet easily with customers, partners, suppliers, and colleagues by simply sending them an invitation with an embedded "click to call" link.
 The other participants don’t have to be subscribers to the service; they can simply join as “guests”.
-Participants in the call can join from a traditional videoconferencing system, a PC or Mac, a tablet device or their smart phone.
+Different participants in the call can then join from their choice of device, whether a traditional videoconferencing system, desktop, a tablet, or their smart phone.

 No large investment in hardware or infrastructure is required, reducing risk and making it easy to scale at any time: In a sense, the customer's return on investment is infinite because her upfront investment is zero and the risk of being stuck with expensive and outdated hardware or infrastructure is removed.
 VCaaS lets customers subscribe to the service, buying as many user licenses as they currently need.
 It's then easy to add or remove users as your needs change.
 Network capacity and the cost of innovations and future development is carried by the service provider rather than the customer.

 Mobility gives all your users instant access: More and more workers are working less often from their office and more often working remotely, whether on the road, at home, or at a local coffee shop.
 Providing video and collaboration support for a wide variety of mobile platforms - laptops, smartphones, tablets – is easily supported by VCaaS services that bring all these worlds together.